 The VAT figure on the self-billed invoice your customer sends you is your output tax.
 When you have to account for this to HMRC depends on the date of supply of the goods or services for VAT purposes.
 This date of supply is normally the date when you actually provide the goods or services to your customer, so you might have to account for the VAT before you’ve received the self-billed invoice or been paid.

 You are accountable to HMRC for output tax on the supplies you make to your customer, so you should check that your customer is applying the correct rate of VAT on the invoices they send you.
 If there has been a VAT rate change, you will need to check that the correct rate has been used.

-If you’re a supplier who receives electronic self-billed invoices from a customer in another EU country you’ll need to make sure that:
+If you’re a supplier who receives electronic self-billed invoices from a customer in another country you’ll need to make sure that:

 - they issue the invoices in a format that’s acceptable to HMRC

 - your accounting systems can accept the invoices